vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

  </copy>
 ````

 19. Unlike regular tables, external table does not get populated into InMemory even if it has INMEMORY parameter on the external table.
+Confirm if it is not populated.

 ````
 <copy>